sdesabbata/granolarr/docs/practicals/bookdown/204_P_SelectionManipulation.md

 ```

-Create a new R script named `Practical_204_RS_main.R` and copy the code below in that second R script and save the file.
+Create a second R script named `Practical_204_RS_main.R`, copy the code below in that second R script and save the file.

 ```r